 - Day 7: Snorkeling at Tugboat Beach, Cas Abao beach – Dinner at Kooral Rooftop

-- BONUS: Hotel suggestions
+- BONUS: Hotel Suggestions

-- BONUS: How to get around in Curacao
+- BONUS: How to Get Around in Curacao

-- BONUS: What you need to know about Curacao
+- BONUS: What You Need to Know About Curacao

 Day 1: Porto Mari and Daaibooibay

-Beach hopping in Porto Mari and Daaibooibay

-Playa Porto Mari
+Beach Hopping: Playa Porto Mari

 The area is known for being “the beach, where nature comes first”.
 Two cute pigs, called Willy and Woody, live close to the beach.
 On special days, they will join the vacationers and enjoy a nice bath in the ocean or get a tan in the sun.

 There are comfy beach chairs to rent and you can even book a massage by the beach.
 After a long travel to the island, this is an ideal first day on your Curacao itinerary.

 Daaibooibay is literally the bay next door and only a five minute drive away.
 Daaibooibay is nestled in between two huge cliffs, which not only make for a stunning view but also great snorkeling spots.
 The water is (like anywhere in Curacao really) crystal clear and light blue.

-You can see a lot of fish even without a snorkel.
-For the adventurous people among you, make sure to hike up a small trail on the left side of the bay.
+Insider Tip: For the adventurous people among you, make sure to hike up a small trail on the left side of the bay.
 You will have an amazing view of the bay and the ocean.

 Dinner at Karakter Curacao

 Your first dinner on the island should be incredibly special, to celebrate your upcoming trip.
 I suggest checking out Karakter Curacao.
 This is our favorite restaurant for a special dinner on the beach.

 Day 2: Mambo Beach Blvd – Willemstad

-It offers stunning blue waters with cute little shops, nice restaurants, and plenty of fancy beach clubs.
+It offers stunning blue waters, cute little shops, nice restaurants, and plenty of fancy beach clubs.
 The beach is very nice and clean and the water is very easy to enter and nice for swimming.

-A similar beach to Mambo beach boulevard is Jan Thiel beach.
+A similar beach to Mambo beach boulevard is Jan Thiel Beach.
 There are many beach clubs and some nice restaurants.
 However, I find it very Dutch and prefer Mambo beach.

 You will start your evening in Willemstad in Punda.
 Punda is one of the most famous neighborhoods on the island, mainly because it is home to the famous Handelskade!

-The Handelskade is a collection of picturesque, colorful houses near the water.
+The Handelskade is a collection of cute, colorful houses near the water.
 If you cross the famous Queen Emma bridge, you can reach the other side of Willemstad, called Otrabanda.

 Make sure to visit the 19th-century castle Rif Fort when you cross over to Otrabanda.
 There is also some nice street art to be seen in Otrabanda, although the best pieces are definitely in Punda.

 Dinner at Mosa Cana in Willemstad

 It is great for a romantic dinner in an upbeat atmosphere.
 According to the concept, you will be sharing all the dishes with your partner or your friends.

 Day 3: Christoffelberg – Playa Lagun – Dinner at Bahia Lagun